 1.2 References in this Schedule to Paragraphs are to the paragraphs of this Schedule, unless otherwise stated.

-2. Helpdesk2.1 The provider will make available during Business Hours a help desk support facility, which in the first instance is provided by way of email support and where support is not available in this way, telephone support is available for the purposes of:
+2. Helpdesk2.1 The provider will make available during Business Hours a help desk support facility, which in the first instance is provided by way of email support for the purposes of:

 - (a) assisting the Customer with the initial setup configuration of the Platform (charges may be applicable in some cases depending on the complexity of the Customer's data)